 2. Booth Height

-Some shows provide rules regarding height requirements for your art booth (maximum and minimum).
+Some shows have rules about height requirements for your art booth (maximum and minimum).
 Between seven and eight feet is a fairly standard range.

-Even if a show does not have rules about height, it is still wise to keep your craft booth within that range to ensure it is inviting to customers.
+Even if a show doesn't have rules about height, it's still wise to keep your craft booth within that range to ensure it is inviting to customers.

 Some show organizers will warn you that your art booth layout must be somewhat flexible to allow for irregularities in the space you are allotted.
 For example, indoors, there may be a pole in your allotted area, and outdoors there may be a slope or a tree in your space.

-A flexible, modular design that allows you to set up in several different configurations will allow you to deal with any space irregularities you may encounter.
+Using display furniture that features a flexible, modular design will allow you to set up in several different configurations so you can deal with space irregularities you may encounter.